October 30, 2024

 • Adding support for better operational or sales systems

-• Embracing analytics to enhance your understanding of what’s driving business and doubling-down on those drivers
+• Embracing analytics to enhance their understanding of what’s driving business and doubling down on those drivers

 • Equip themselves with the tools to provide a constant connection to customers, whether your sales team is in the office or not